Most recent common ancestor

-In biology and genetic genealogy, the most recent common ancestor (MRCA), also known as the last common ancestor (LCA) or concestor, of a set of organisms is the most recent individual from which all the organisms of the set are descended.
+A most recent common ancestor (MRCA), also known as a last common ancestor (LCA) or concestor (a term coined by Nicky Warren), is the most recent individual from which all organisms of a set are inferred to have descended.
+The most recent common ancestor of a higher taxon is generally assumed to have been a species.
 The term is also used in reference to the ancestry of groups of genes (haplotypes) rather than organisms.

-The MRCA of a set of individuals can sometimes be determined by referring to an established pedigree.
-However, in general, it is impossible to identify the exact MRCA of a large set of individuals, but an estimate of the time at which the MRCA lived can often be given.
+The ancestry of a set of individuals can sometimes be determined by referring to an established pedigree, although this may refer only to patrilineal or matrilineal lines for sexually-reproducing organisms with two parents, four grandparents, etc. However, in general, it is impossible to identify the exact MRCA of a large set of individuals, but an estimate of the time at which the MRCA lived can often be given.
 Such time to most recent common ancestor (TMRCA) estimates can be given based on DNA test results and established mutation rates as practiced in genetic genealogy, or by reference to a non-genetic, mathematical model or computer simulation.

 In organisms using sexual reproduction, the matrilineal MRCA and patrilineal MRCA are the MRCAs of a given population considering only matrilineal and patrilineal descent, respectively.
 The MRCA of a population by definition cannot be older than either its matrilineal or its patrilineal MRCA.
 In the case of Homo sapiens, the matrilineal and patrilineal MRCA are also known as "Mitochondrial Eve" (mt-MRCA) and "Y-chromosomal Adam" (Y-MRCA) respectively.
 The age of the human MRCA is unknown.
-It is no greater than the age of either the Y-MRCA or the mt-MRCA, estimated at around 200,000 years.
+It is no greater than the age of either the Y-MRCA or the mt-MRCA, estimated at 200,000 years.